jeisondaza/poke-challenge/README.md

-# Prube técnica para Mi Águila

-Este "pokedex" está construido en el framework Vue.js en su versión 3 usando exclusivamente la nueva **Composition API** y Vite (creado por Evan You, mismo creador de Vuejs) como bundler, ya que es una opción  de muy alto rendimiento en cuanto a expericiena de desarrollo.

-Utilié el gitflow flow para el manejor de repositorio.

-Se puede ver el proyecto en produción en https://poke-challenge-seven.vercel.app/squirtle desplegado en Vercel.

-Para ver hacer funcionar el proyecto:

-1. clonar este repositorio
+This "pokedex" is built on the Vue.js framework in its version 3 using exclusively the new Composition API and Vite (created by Evan You, the same creator of Vuejs) as a bundler, since it is a very high performance option in terms of development experience.

+I used the gitflow flow for repository management.

+You can see the project in production at https://poke-challenge-seven.vercel.app/squirtle deployed on Vercel.

+To see running the project:

+clone this repository
-2. npm install.
+npm install.
-3. npm run dev o npm run preview.
+npm run dev or npm run preview.